Vorticity-induced modifications of chemical freeze-out in heavy-ion collisions: Formalism

 When the system rotates with angular velocity $\omega$ along a direction, say, the $z$ axis, the single–particle energy spectrum is modified due to the coupling between rotation and particle angular momentum.
 In this case, the dispersion relation receives a rotational contribution and can be written as $\varepsilon_{l} = E-(l+s)\omega$, where $s$ denotes the $z$ component of the spin and $l$ represents the orbital angular momentum quantum number along the $z$ axis.
 Under such conditions, the pressure due to $i$th hadronic species in a rotating medium takes the form~\cite{Fujimoto:2021xix, Mukherjee:2023qvq, Pradhan:2025pol}

 where the single–particle energy in the rotating frame is expressed as $\varepsilon_{l,i}$ = $\sqrt{k_r^2 +k_z^2 +m_i^2}-(l+s)\omega$.
 Here, $r$ denotes the radial distance from the rotation axis, while $J_\nu$ represents the Bessel function of the first kind.
 The transverse and longitudinal momentum components are given by $k_r$ and $k_z$, respectively.
 To ensure causality, a boundary condition must be imposed at $r=R$ such that $R\omega\leq1$ ($c=1$ in natural units).
 Throughout this work, we fix $R$ = 30 GeV$^{-1}$ ($\approx$ 6 fm).
 The presence of this boundary condition leads to the quantization of the radial momentum as $k_r=\xi_{l,i}/R$~\cite{Fujimoto:2021xix}, where $\xi_{l,i}$ corresponds to the $i$th zero of the Bessel function satisfying $J_l(\xi_{l,i})=0$.
 As a consequence, momentum is discretized, mainly affecting the low-momentum region.
 Therefore, the lower limit of the integration over $k_r$ is no longer zero but effectively acquires a finite value given by $\xi_{l,i}/R=\xi_{l,i}\omega$.
+The Bessel function $J_\nu(k_r r)$ incorporates an explicit radial dependence into the formalism of the rotating system.
+Following Refs.~\cite{Fujimoto:2021xix,Pradhan:2025pol}, we have evaluated all the thermodynamic quantities at a fixed radial position.
+This prescription avoids ambiguities arising from spatial variations and enables clearer interpretation of rotational effects.
+All numerical calculations are performed at the boundary of the system, $r = R$ = 30 GeV$^{-1}$, in order to probe the maximal effects of rotation.

 From Eq.~(\ref{eq_pressure}), one can obtain the total number density, energy density, and entropy density of the hadronic system as

 We can use these equations for the freeze-out criterion of constant energy per particle, $ E / N $ $\simeq$ $\varepsilon /n $ = 1.08 GeV, and the constant entropy density $s/T^3$ = 7.
 The fluctuations and correlations of conserved charges in a thermally and chemically equilibrated HRG can be characterized through generalized susceptibilities.
 These quantities are obtained by taking derivatives of the scaled pressure in Eq. (\ref{eq_pressure}) with respect to the corresponding chemical potentials.
 The susceptibilities are defined as~\cite{Ding:2025nyh}